aVaxziPen management team is made up of industry professionals with several decades of wide-ranging experience in the vaccine industry.

 Chris holds a BA and MEng in Engineering from the University of Cambridge (UK).

-Executive Assistant & Company Secretary
+Executive Assistant and Company Secretary

 Carol has over 20 years’ Biotech and Life Sciences experience working alongside C-Suite Executives and more than 10 years in a Company Secretary role.